atyroid/Development-Environment/README.md

 - Intellij IDEA
 - WebStorm
-- Android Studio
+- Android Studio (change install location of Android Sdk to ~/apps64/AndroidSdk)
 - Tools in scripts/install

 ## Notes
-- You must make a link in apps64 for each of:
-	- AndroidSdk
-	- AndroidStudio

 - .bash-aliases containes aliases that speed your work

 - Use ~/.bash_aliases_user_specifics to add more aliases